 Dynamic Liquidation Engine (DLE)

-The Dynamic Liquidation Engine (DLE) is a sophisticated liquidation management system implemented in Curvance's protocol.
-It orchestrates market liquidations through a combination of OEV (Optimal Extractable Value) auctions and a fallback queue-based system, ensuring that unhealthy positions are always liquidated efficiently while maximizing value capture for the protocol.
+The Dynamic Liquidation Engine (DLE) is a sophisticated liquidation management system implemented in the Curvance Protocol.
+Facilitating market collateral liquidations through a buffer-based approach with Atlas integration for OEV (Optimal Extractable Value) capture.

 The contract integrates with Atlas for OEV (Optimal Extractable Value) capture:

-OEV Auction Mechanism: When price updates make positions liquidatable, an off-chain auction (~300ms) allows liquidators to bid for execution rights
+OEV Auction Mechanism: When price updates make positions liquidatable, an off-chain auction (running ~300ms) allows liquidators to bid for execution rights.

-Atomic Execution: Winning bids are executed immediately in the same block as oracle updates
+Atomic Execution: Winning bids are executed immediately in the same block as an oracle update.

-Bid Distribution: Successful liquidation bids are distributed to Curvance and the auctioneer according to predefined splits
+Bid Distribution: Successful liquidation bids are distributed to Curvance Protocol through the account abstraction operation.

 Token-Specific Liquidations: